stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/FLASH/Dual_Boot/readme.txt

     - Rebuild all files: Project->Rebuild all
     - Load project image: Project->Debug
     - Run program: Debug->Go(F5)

- - MDK-ARM
-    - Open Project.uvproj project
-    - In the build toolbar select the project config:
-        - STM32F10X_XL_BANK1: to load the program in Flash bank1 (BOOT_FROM_BANK1
-                              already defined in the project preprocessor)
-        - STM32F10X_XL_BANK2: to load the program in Flash bank2 (BOOT_FROM_BANK2
-                              already defined in the project preprocessor)
-    - Rebuild all files: Project->Rebuild all target files
-    - Load project image: Debug->Start/Stop Debug Session
-    - Run program: Debug->Run (F5)

  - HiTOP
     - Open the HiTOP toolchain.